 What’s the significance behind the colors of the Taiwan Flag?

-The flag is made up of a red background and blue squares located in the left-hand corner at the canton’s top.
-There is a white sun in the blue court, with twelve triangles that act as the sun’s rays.
-Twelve rays symbolize twelve months on the Chinese calendar.
-The rays also function as an alternative to the traditional “shichen” time format corresponding to two hours of modern time.
-The red field is symbolic of the bloodshed of the revolutionary who struggled against the Qing Dynasty.
-The color red is an integral part of Chinese culture and is also a symbol of the Chinese’s existence and unity.
+The flag has a crimson background with blue squares in the upper left corner of the canton.
+The white sun on the blue court is framed by twelve triangles that represent the sun’s rays.
+The Chinese calendar’s twelve rays represent the twelve months.
+The rays also replace the traditional “shichen” time system, which corresponds to two hours of current time.
+The red field represents the martyrdom of the Qing Dynasty rebels.
+Red has a significant impact on Chinese culture because it also serves as a symbol of the people’s existence and unity.

 Interesting Information about Taiwan’s Flag Flag of Taiwan

-- The flag isn’t recognized in Taiwan’s Democratic Progressive Party of Taiwan.
+- The Democratic Progressive Party of Taiwan does not recognise the flag.

 If you know any other interesting facts about the flag of Taiwan?
 Share your thoughts as Comments.